holdenmatt/ExpenseLog/README.md

 A simple daily tracker for travel expenses.

 Uses:
-* ReactJS + Flux for the front-end
-* Bootstrap for stying
-* Backbone.js to manage data models / syncing
+* Backbone.js to manage data models/collections, events, and syncing
+* ReactJS views
+* Flux architecture
+* Bootstrap for component styling
+* Flask for a simple Python REST API
-* A Flask API + PostgreSQL for persistence
+* PostgreSQL for persistence
 * Browserify to build; Babel for ES2015 + JSX transpilation